 How much do you charge for one-to-one sessions?

 We charge £75/session for online sessions and £90/session for face-to-face sessions.
-Student concession rates are £45/session for online sessions and £60/session for face-to-face sessions.
+Student concession rates are available upon enquiry.

 What is Cognitive Behaviour Therapy?